 After shortlisting the most suitable Au Pair candidates, it is really important to arrange a live video-call with them.
 This way you will get to know each other better and understand who will be the most suitable Au Pair for your family.
-Moreover, live video-talk will help you avoid possible scam cases.
-Scammers are afraid to reveal their identity, thus they refuse to join video-talks.
+Moreover, a live video-call will help you avoid possible scam attempts.
+Scammers are afraid to reveal their identity, thus they refuse to join video-calls.

 Before the interview, think of a list of questions and topics you would like to discuss with your potential Au Pair.
 For instance:

 If you are fond of a certain Au Pair during the interview, you can organize another talk to discuss more specific information about accommodation, boarding, pocket money, specific laws and rules of your country for foreigners, insurance, transportation and other important parts of the Au Pair program.
 Read more interview tips to arrange a more essential conversation.